talkohavy/guides/docs/programming/devops/kubernetes/resources.md

 - Use **TLS** for secure traffic.
 - Keep Ingress rules in sync with DNS entries.
 - Monitor and secure your Ingress Controller — it's a major attack surface.

+---

+### - Ingress rules

+Each HTTP rule contains the following information:

+- An optional host.
+In this example, no host is specified, so the rule applies to all inbound HTTP traffic through the IP address specified.
+If a host is provided (for example, foo.bar.com), the rules apply to that host.

+- A list of paths (for example, /testpath), each of which has an associated backend defined with a service.name and a service.port.name or service.port.number.
+Both the host and path must match the content of an incoming request before the load balancer directs traffic to the referenced Service.

+- A backend is a combination of Service and port names as described in the Service doc or a custom resource backend by way of a CRD.
+HTTP (and HTTPS) requests to the Ingress that match the host and path of the rule are sent to the listed backend.

+---

+- Traffic routing is controlled by rules defined on the Ingress resource.

+- You must have an Ingress controller to satisfy an Ingress.
+Only creating an Ingress resource has no effect.

+- You may need to deploy an Ingress controller such as ingress-nginx.
+You can choose from a number of Ingress controllers.

+- Make sure you review your Ingress controller's documentation to understand the caveats of choosing it.

+- Ingress frequently uses annotations to configure some options depending on the Ingress controller, an example of which is the rewrite-target annotation.

+- Different Ingress controllers support different annotations.
+Review the documentation for your choice of Ingress controller to learn which annotations are supported.

+- Ingress resource only supports rules for directing HTTP(S) traffic.

+- If the `ingressClassName` is omitted, a _default Ingress class_ should be defined.

+- There are some ingress controllers, that work without the definition of a default IngressClass.
+For example, the Ingress-NGINX controller can be configured with a flag --watch-ingress-without-class.
+It is recommended though, to specify the default IngressClass as shown below.